More Than One Antivirus Program?

 Which Antivirus Programs Do I Have?

 If you're not terribly tech savvy, you might not even know which antivirus program is installed on your computer, if you have more than one, or none at all.
-To find out if you have antivirus protection, click the Start button, then open Control Panel and click on Security Center.
-If there is a red light next to Virus Protection, you have no antivirus protection, and fixing that should be Job One.
-If you see a green light, you're good, probably.
+To find out if you have antivirus protection, click Start, type Windows Security, and press Enter.
+The name of your anti-virus product will be listed under the Virus and Threat Protection heading.
+If you see anything other than green checkmarks on the Windows Security screen, you need to install, activate, or update your anti-virus software.

 Email: